sam-19/asymmetric-io-mutex/README.md

 * The IOMutex class is meant to be extended by a custom class; most of its properties are protected and of no use unless extended.
 * Always lock the buffers before reading or modifying them (technically you don't have to, but that would kind of defeat the whole point).
 The `executeWithLock()` method takes care of the locking and unlocking for you.
-* An output mutex's buffers and meta fields should be passed to the new input mutex with the `propertiesForCoupling()` method.
+* An output mutex's buffers and meta fields should be passed to the new input mutex with the `propertiesForCoupling` property.
+* Int32Array is the expected metadata buffer type and the default empty field value is set accordingly.
+If you decide to use some other type to view the metadata buffers, set IOMutex.EMPTY_FIELD **before** you initiate your mutex!

 Simple usage:
 ```javascript